hyt35/Prox-qN/README.md

 ### Other things
 We updated the fft transforms from Pytorch 1.7.1 to Pytorch 1.12.1.
+We also added the relaxed proximal denoiser as in [this followup paper](https://arxiv.org/pdf/2301.13731.pdf).

 ## Acknowledgments
 This repo is based on the following repo: